 Cramps are painful, involuntary contraction of muscles.
-Runners experience muscle cramps most commonly in the calf (gastrocnemius and soleus muscle).
-Cramping can occur either during a run or after it, with some experiencing cramps hours after a run.
-Sometimes the cramping can occur at night while sleeping, bringing about an involuntary contraction of the calf muscle and causing intense pain, and may even cause the ankle to flex.
-Cramps cause the muscle to spasm, inhibiting the flow of blood to the muscle.
-Decreased blood flow also makes it difficult for oxygen and nutrients to be delivered to the muscle.
+In runners, a common site of muscle cramps is in the calf (gastrocnemius & soleus muscle).
+Cramping may come on during or after a run.
+Many people experience the onset of cramps hours later, sometimes while sleeping at night.
+The involuntary contraction of the calf muscle causes intense pain and may even cause the ankle to flex.
+Cramps cause the muscle to go into spasm, which inhibits blood flow to the area.
+The decreased blood flow makes it difficult for oxygen and nutrients to be delivered to the muscle.
+The exact cause of leg cramps has not been determined, but there are many possible reasons for cramping.

-- Stretching: Gentle stretching of the calf muscle at the onset of a cramp can limit the pain.
-The calf muscles may remain tight even after the cramp subsides and should be stretched.
+- Stretching – gentle stretching of the muscle can help to decrease the cramp at the time of onset.
+Even after the cramp has subsided, the muscle may remain tight and should be stretched.